 Care for and repair your current washing machine.
 At end of life invest in an energy- and water-efficient washing machine.

-Reduce microfibres - We could have written a whole blog about microfibres and we did on our sister site GRN Sportswear.
-We are carrying out research into this issue but there are also ways to reduce microfibre shedding during laundry.
+Reduce microfibres - We are carrying out research into this issue but there are also ways to reduce microfibre shedding during laundry.
 Our advice is to:

 - Handwash (the abrasive action of clothes on clothes can snap the individual fibres in the yarn, which can be reduced by handwashing)